Complementary Modules of Weierstrass Canonical Forms: W-normalized Abelian differentials

 Since the W-normalized holomorphic one form is given by the basis (\ref{2eq:nuI_hX}), Definition \ref{2df:fK_s} shows the canonical divisor:

-\begin{proposition} The canonical divisor is given by
+\begin{Proposition} The canonical divisor is given by

-\end{proposition}
+\end{Proposition}

-This expression can be applied to the shifted Riemann constant for the non-symmetric W-curves \cite{KMP16}.
-Theorems \ref{2pr:R_Xfc} and \ref{2lm:nuI_hX} enable us to define the fundamental 2-form of the second kind algebraically and to construct the sigma functions of every W-curve as we show in a follow-up paper \cite{KMP2022b}.
-Using the results \cite{KMP16}, we connect them with the sigma functions, which is defined as a modified Nakayashiki's sigma function \cite{KMP2022b}.
-We find the explicit relations between $R_X$ and the meromorphic functions associated with the sigma functions like Weierstrass' elliptic function theory.
+This expression can be applied to the shifted Riemann constant for the non-symmetric W-curves~\cite{KMP16}.
+Theorems \ref{2pr:R_Xfc} and \ref{2lm:nuI_hX} enable us to define the fundamental 2-form of the second kind algebraically and to construct the sigma functions of every W-curve as we show in a follow-up paper~\cite{KMP2022b}.
+Using the results~\cite{KMP16}, we connect them with the sigma functions, which is defined as a modified Nakayashiki's sigma function~\cite{KMP2022b}.
+We find the explicit relations between $R_X$ and the meromorphic functions on the Jacobi variety $J_X$ associated with the sigma functions like Weierstrass' elliptic function theory.

-As mentioned in Introduction, Segal and Wilson showed that $\BH_X^\fc$ provides the embedding of the algebraic systems associated with $X$ into the UGM \cite[p.46]{SegalWilson}.
-In contrast, we find the $R_X$-module $R_X^\fc dx$ as an algebraic system with the same Sato-Weierstrass weight as $\BH_X^\fc-1$ explicitly.
-Though Nakayashiki defined his sigma functions based on the embedding of the UGM \cite{Nak16} in terms of the {\lq}wave function{\rq} with a half (spin) density, it is expected that our $R_X^\fc$ might directly show the construction of the sigma functions using the embedding of the complementary module $R_X^\fc dx$ into the UGM as a natural generalization of his approach in \cite{Nak10b} for plane W-curves.
+As mentioned in introduction, Segal and Wilson showed that $\BH_X^\fc$ provides the embedding of the algebraic systems associated with $X$ into the UGM \cite[p.~46]{SegalWilson}.
+In contrast, we find the $R_X$-module $R_X^\fc {\rm d}x$ as an algebraic system with the same Sato--Weierstrass weight as $\BH_X^\fc-1$ explicitly.
+Though Nakayashiki defined his sigma functions based on the embedding of the UGM \cite{Nak16} in terms of the {\lq}wave function{\rq} with a half (spin) density, it is expected that our results might directly show the construction of the sigma functions by the embedding of the complementary module $R_X^\fc dx$ into the UGM as a natural generalization of his approach in~\cite{Nak10b} for plane W-curves.

 For the application in \cite{KMP2022b}, as the end of the above discussion, we will summarize the properties of these parameters.